The Formula That Fixed My Prompting Forever

 Full reconstruction requires samples at every Nyquist interval.
 Full prompt quality requires content in every band.

 I put this formula at the top of my prompt template.
-Not as decoration — as a reminder.
-Every time I see it, I run the check: have I sampled all the bands?
-Is every n-interval populated?
-A missing band is immediately visible because the template has an empty slot where content should be.
+Not as decoration.
+As a reminder.
+Every time I see it, I run a quick check: have I filled all the bands?
+A missing band stands out right away because the template shows an empty slot.

-The visual check takes under ten seconds.
-But those ten seconds prevented more bad outputs than any other change I made to my workflow.
-Seeing the empty slot is enough to trigger the right question: what should go here that I have not written yet?
+The check takes under ten seconds.
+Those ten seconds stopped more bad outputs than anything else I changed.
+Seeing the empty slot asks the right question: what belongs here that I have not written yet?

 The six bands and their quality weights

 I measured quality contributions across 275 structured prompts.
-The results recalibrated my intuition about what matters.
+The results changed what I thought mattered.

 Band Quality Weight What it encodes